orbs-network/lean-helix-go/spec/lean-helix-readme.md

 * `UpdateState(previousBlockProof)`
   Initiates particiaption in a consensus round and terminate particiaption in an on-going round.
 Called upon block sync upon processing of a block with height higher than the current one.
 * `ValidateBlockConsensus(block, blockProof, prevBlockProof)`
   Validates given block against its blockProof and its parent BlockProof _(prevBlockProof)_.
-Called as part of the block sync flow upon receiptin of a new block.
+Called as part of the block sync flow upon receiving a new block.
 * `StopAt(height)`
   Stops the participation in the consensus when the target height is reached.
 * `OnConsensusMessage(message)` - called upon reception of a consensus message.